Anisotropic Thermal Transport in Superconductors with Coexisting Spin Density Waves: Numerical Results and Discussion

 \subsubsection{SDW + $d^{(O)}$-wave SC Thermal Conductivity}

-Perpendicular to $\vQ$, this system behaves like a pure $d$-wave SC system.
-However, only half the symmetry nodes typically present in a $d$-wave SC system survive the FS reconstruction, so the DOS just above the Fermi level ($E = 0$) is approximately half that of the pure $d$-wave system with the same band parameters (note the reduction in the DOS just above the Fermi level for $d^{(O)}$ in FIG. ~\ref{fig:DOS}).
-With half the available states to scatter to just above the Fermi level, there is a doubling in the quasiparticle lifetimes at the remaining nodes.
-Since the remaining symmetry nodes contain quasiparticles with Fermi velocities purely perpendicular to $\vQ$ with lifetimes approximately twice that of their pure SC counterparts, the residual $\kappa_{\perp}(T \rightarrow 0)/T$ is therefore roughly twice the residual $\kappa(T \rightarrow 0)/T$ for a pure $d$-wave SC with nodes located on the flat parts of a tight-binding FS\cite{senchoudhury} (see FIG. ~\ref{fig:thermal_conductivity}(a)).
+Perpendicular to $\vQ$, this system behaves like a pure $d$-wave SC system, similar to the previously discussed $d_{x^2-y^2}$ SC gap on a tight-binding FS.
+However, only half the symmetry nodes typically present in similar $d$-wave SC systems survive the FS reconstruction, so the DOS just above the Fermi level ($E = 0$) is approximately half that of the pure $d$-wave system with the same band parameters (note the reduction in the DOS just above the Fermi level for $d^{(O)}$ in FIG. ~\ref{fig:DOS}).
+With half the available states to scatter to just above the Fermi level, there is a doubling in the quasiparticle lifetimes at the remaining nodes relative to the lifetimes of quasiparticles occupying nodal states in similar $d$-wave superconductors without coexisting spin density waves.
+Since the remaining symmetry nodes contain quasiparticles with Fermi velocities purely perpendicular to $\vQ$ with lifetimes approximately twice that of their pure SC counterparts, the residual $\kappa_{\perp}(T \rightarrow 0)/T$ is therefore roughly twice the residual $\kappa(T \rightarrow 0)/T$ for a pure $d$-wave SC with nodes located on the flat parts of a tight-binding FS\cite{senchoudhury} (compare cyan curves in FIG. ~\ref{fig:kappa_pureSC} to FIG. ~\ref{fig:thermal_conductivity}(a)).
 The thermal conductivity perpendicular to $\vQ$ is linear in $T$, (see FIG. ~\ref{fig:thermal_conductivity}(b)), and therefore behaves like a SC with line nodes in this direction\cite{graf}.
-The thermal conductivity parallel to $\vQ$ decreases exponentially as $T \rightarrow 0$ since no nodal quasiparticle states have Fermi velocities perpendicular to $\vQ$, and therefore behaves like a fully-gapped SC in this direction\cite{bardeen}.
+The thermal conductivity parallel to $\vQ$ decreases exponentially as $T \rightarrow 0$ since the nodal quasiparticle states which would have Fermi velocities parallel to $\vQ$ for SCs with similar nodal lines have been gapped by the FS reconstruction, and therefore the system behaves like a fully-gapped SC in this direction\cite{bardeen}.